 To handle home care for someone with dementia, you have to appreciate the problems the person faces because of dementia, and how these will get worse over time.
 Only then can you start understanding what care will require, and thinking how you will handle it.

 Typical informational material on dementia lists symptoms such as memory problems, problems understanding things, and confusion.
 You may read that dementia affects how persons can do tasks.
 Their emotions and personalities may be affected.
 You will read that these symptoms become worse over time and dependence goes up.
-Medicines don’t help so much, and don’t work for everyone.
+Medicines can make a difference in some cases, at least in the beginning, but they don’t work for everyone.

 But usually, just reading about dementia symptoms does not prepare families for the sort of changed behavior they see.
 Hearing and reading about these symptoms does not give family members an idea of how much a dementia disease may affect someone’s day-to-day behavior.
 So they get puzzled and hurt by many things someone with dementia does.
 Here are some examples of things that puzzle and hurt caregivers: